tModLoader/tModLoader/PortingNotes_1.4.5.md

 - https://github.com/tModLoader/tModLoader/commit/a532a537df39d3787829299e0835a3e29263fe7d has a fix for "Fix map saving if loading old map file.".
 Check if this is still the case and suggest a fix in Terraria.
 - NPC.catchItem, change from short to int?
 - Add `Color color = new Color(175, 75, 255);` to the start of `DoDeathEvents_CelebrateBossDeath` and use it in all the ChatHelper.BroadcastChatMessage and Main.NewText method calls.
 (Big patches)
+- `private static readonly bool[] SafeDust` and `private static readonly bool[] SafeGore` being private and readonly, unlike every other set, is a bit odd.

 # Longer Patch issues: